a11599/pmi/README.md

 Inputs:

-- EBX: File handle.
+- `EBX`: File handle.
-- ECX: Number of bytes to read from the file.
+- `ECX`: Number of bytes to read from the file.
-- EDI: Linear address of buffer receiving file data.
+- `EDI`: Linear address of buffer receiving file data.

 Outputs:

-- CF: Set if failed.
+- `CF`: Set if failed.
-- EAX: Error code if CF set or number of bytes read from the file.
+- `EAX`: Error code if `CF` set or number of bytes read from the file.

 ### `file_write`